sdc-china/IDA-doc/_posts/2018-08-03-pipeline-create-a-pipeline-for-continuous-deployment.md

 ## Run a pipeline

 1. You have two ways to run the pipeline.
-Firstly, click the **Run** button at the top right corner of the pipeline section.
+Firstly, click the pipeline **Run** button on the pipeline list page.
 Secondly, enter the pipeline dashboard page and click the **Build** button.

     ![][pipeline_dashboard]

+    When you run the pipeline, you can select another process app/snapshot to run.

+    ![][pipeline_build_snapshot]

+    You can also schedule deployment time for any deployment step.

+    ![][pipeline_build_schedule_deployment]

     In the statistics section, you could view the average time for each build step and the ratio of completed pipeline builds.